hraberg/Shen.java/README.md

 * `long` reused as double via `doubleToLongBits` and a tag, as guards on primitives seems to require boxing.
   * 63 bit precision. bit 0 is a tag that's either 1 for double or 0 for long.
   * This is highly experimental, arithmetic with tagged longs is faster than boxed Java, doubles on par.
-  * Mixing tagged longs/doubles is very slow - will needs to be fixed for this complexity to be worth it.
   * I think there's some fundamental piece of InvokeDynamic and primitives I don't understand that led me down this road.
   * Would obviously prefer to use real doubles.